-The DevOps approach have had notable differences for enterprises striving to make their IT operations more streamlined.
-This positive impact on companies where DevOps (and Mobile DevOps) approach has been adopted has enabled them to build collaboration across teams, something that typically wasn’t that obvious in the past, just be focusing adopting DevOps practices with organization.
+The DevOps approach has had notable differences for enterprises striving to make their IT operations more streamlined.
+This positive impact on companies where DevOps (and Mobile DevOps) approach has been adopted has enabled them to build collaboration across teams, something that typically wasn’t that obvious in the past, just be focusing on the adoption of DevOps practices.
 There are lots of great success stories of how DevOps mentality changes the way companies where doing things, making process yet more faster, streamlined, and enabling companies to save money.

 Building Mobile DevOps culture isn’t necessarily easy.
 Like any process, culture or behavior changes within organizations it needs to be implemented properly and adopted step-by-step to encourage all stakeholders.
-It simply doesn’t happen overnight, but modernizing of process, DevOps tools and practices will respond to business demand.
+It simply doesn’t happen overnight, but the modernization of the process, DevOps tools and practices will respond to business demand.

-In this blog, we’ll take a look at some results from the Testdroid Customer Survey that was executed privately for users earlier this year.
-We’ll deep dive in to those fascinating results later but for this blog I’ve snapped all the relevant answers for Mobile DevOps.
+In this blog, we’ll take a look at some results from the Bitbar Customer Survey that was executed privately for users earlier this year.
+We’ll deep dive into those fascinating results later but for this blog I’ve snapped all the relevant answers for Mobile DevOps.

 How, Why and Where Mobile DevOps Makes A Difference

 The discipline for Mobile DevOps requires few important technical and support things to be completed to make difference for any organization.
 In order to get all pieces together and make the Mobile DevOps tools and process seamless for companies the problem and potential bottlenecks must be identified.
 These are the top things that came up in our survey and companies should focus on either fixing or adopting the better Mobile DevOps tools and process to get these challenges tackled.